pymedphys/pymedphys/README.rst

 ..
 START_OF_ABOUT_IMPORT

 PyMedPhys aims to be a Medical Physics open source `monorepo`_ where we can all store, review, use, and learn off of each other's code.
 It is a library of tools that we all have access to and, because of its `license`_, will all have access to whatever it becomes in the future.
 It is inspired by the collaborative work of our physics peers in astronomy and their `Astropy Project`_.

 It is structured and glued together with Python, but certainly not limited to one programming language.
 A great place to begin sharing is the labs, a range of experimental modules where you can learn to use git and begin the process of code sharing and review.
-For example, feel free to submit to the labs your favorite MatLab scripts which we can help you glue together with Python using `oct2py`_.
+For example, feel free to submit to the labs your most useful MatLab scripts which we can help you glue together with Python using `oct2py`_.

 .. _`oct2py`: http://blink1073.github.io/oct2py/